rollbar/docs/tools/datadog.md

 _Everything else_ |	`normal`

 ## Automatic event type
-When creating an event in Datadog from Rollbar, you can explicitly set the type (`error`, `warning`, `info`, `success`) or allow Rollbar to automatically determine the priority.
-Here's how priority is automatically determined:
+When creating an event in Datadog from Rollbar, you can explicitly set the type (`error`, `warning`, `info`, `success`) or allow Rollbar to automatically determine the type.
+Here's how type is automatically determined:

 Rollbar Notification Rule | Datadog Event Type
 --------------------------|-------------------